 What is a Spiny Lobster Report Card?

-Every person taking lobsters, regardless of age, must carry and record the coordinates of where each lobster was obtained.
+Regardless of age, every person taking lobsters must carry and record the coordinates of where you obtained each lobster.

 Report cards help biologists determine whether the lobster resource is strong and if current fishing regulations are working correctly.